ahmetceyran/SerifeBaciFPSGame/README.md

 • Story
 • About

-Using Unity
+Using Unity :
 To able to build this game, we upload the Prefabs and textures to unity files then created scenes.
 We designed the game to increase the distance between seasons as the dificulty level increase.
 We coded algorithms in C# to be able to move, rotate and take the baby and level.

-The Easy Mode
+The Easy Mode :
 The easy mode created for practicing the game and understanding the story.
 Other modes are a bit challenging.

-Tips for easy mode:
+Tips for easy mode :
 1. Just enjoy the game and don’t rush, it is your first experience.
 2. Try to understand situation and story

-The Normal Mode
+The Normal Mode :
 The normal mode is a bit more challenging then easy mode.

-Tips for normal mode:
+Tips for normal mode :
 1. You need more time to complete this level, don’t rush and always check the babys health.

-The Hard Mode
+The Hard Mode :
 The hard mode is too challenging, take your time and try to finish mode.

-Tips for hard mode:
+Tips for hard mode :
 1. Take your time and don’t give up.
 You can always have a break.
 2. Babys health is more important in this mode don’t forget to check it.

-Extra Scenes
+Extra Scenes :
 Controlls scene created for the ones who are very unfamiliar with game controlls.

 Story scene created for the ones who would want to know more about Serife Baci.
 You can check the User Manuel file also.